 Students, who have financial difficulties and an outstanding academic record, may be exempted from their registration and tuition fees (half or whole amount).
 They need to apply for the exemption and pass screening.

 Tuition Exemption: http://www.soken.ac.jp/campuslife/tuition/exemption/

-Please contact General Affairs/Education Team, Department of Genetics: email@example.com
+Please contact Academic Services Division, Department of Genetics: email@example.com

 The NIG dormitories are available for students.See here for more detail

-NIG offers a travel support for student to attend international meetings.
-Sokendai offers programs to support students who perform collaborative study or an internship abroad longer than 2 weeks.International Travel Support (NIG): The Short-Stay Study Abroad Program
+The Department of Genetics offers travel support for students who attend and give a presentation at an international meetings.
+SOKENDAI offers programs to support students who perform collaborative study or participate in an internship program abroad for longer than 2 weeks.International Travel Support (Department of Genetics): SOKENDAI Student Dispatch Program

 The Morishima Award is given to students who receive a doctoral degree with outstanding performance in the Department of Genetics, SOKENDAI.
 The students will be granted a certificate and an incentive in order to reward them for their outstanding research and to encourage further achievement.